timesler/facenet-pytorch/README.md

 ### *The FastMTCNN algorithm*

-This algorithm demonstrates how to achieve extremely efficient face detection specifically in videos, but taking advantage of similarities between adjacent frames.
+This algorithm demonstrates how to achieve extremely efficient face detection specifically in videos, by taking advantage of similarities between adjacent frames.

 See the [notebook on kaggle](https://www.kaggle.com/timesler/fast-mtcnn-detector-55-fps-at-full-resolution).